cyntsc/Slurm_dependecies/README.md

 # Slurm_dependecies
 ## Building pipelines using slurm dependencies

 Here you will find a brief explanation with examples to understand *slurm-dependency* and *slurm-array dependency* concepts.

 Follow the flow and feel free to test the code.

+**Note: be sure to have a log\ and output\ directories before running code.**
 <br><br>

 ### Introduction to Job array and Job dependency